awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-monitoring.md

    + **session\_id** – A unique identifier for the current session\.
    + **aws\_region** – The AWS Region that this DB instance is in\.
 For tables listing AWS Regions by engine, see [ Regions and Availability Zones](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.RegionsAndAvailabilityZones.html#Aurora.Overview.Availability)\.
    + **durable\_lsn** – The LSN made durable in storage\.
-   + **highest\_lsn\_rcvd** – The highest LSN received by the DB Instance from the writer DB Instance\.
+   + **highest\_lsn\_rcvd** – The highest LSN received by the DB instance from the writer DB instance\.
    + **feedback\_epoch** – The epoch the DB instance uses when it generates hot standby information\.

-     Hot standby is when a DB instance can connect and query while the server is in recovery or standby mode\.
+     *Hot standby* is when a DB instance can connect and query while the server is in recovery or standby mode\.
 Hot standby feedback is information about the DB instance when it's in hot standby\.
 For more information, see the PostgreSQL documentation on [Hot standby](https://www.postgresql.org/docs/current/hot-standby.html)\.
    + **feedback\_xmin** – The minimum \(oldest\) active transaction ID used by the DB instance\.
    + **oldest\_read\_view\_lsn** – The oldest LSN used by the DB instance to read from storage\.
    + **visibility\_lag\_in\_msec** – How far this DB instance is lagging behind the writer DB instance\.